f18m/malloc-tag/README.md

 make && make install
 ```

-2) add "-lmalloc_tag" to your C/C++ project linker flags in order to link against malloc-tag library (see caveat about tcmalloc below)
+2) add `-lmalloc_tag` to your C/C++ project linker flags in order to link against malloc-tag library (see caveat about tcmalloc below)

 3) add malloctag initialization as close as possible to the entrypoint of your application, e.g. as first instruction in your `main()`, using: